heisdanielade/heisdanielade/README.md

 ## ✨ Fun Facts

 - I speak Polish (ale trochę) 😅
-- Call of Duty: Mobile is my favorite video game.
+- Call of Duty is my favorite video game.
-- When I'm not coding, you can find me exploring new hiking trails or experimenting with photography.
+- When I'm not coding, you can find me experimenting with photography.

 ## 📫 Contact